AdrienPiechocki/CyberRealm/README.md

 - **Layer surfaces** — waybar, rofi and friends are rendered as screen-anchored 2D overlays inside the 3D view, with proper keyboard-interactive focus (a modifier key hands the pointer to the overlay).
-- **Session lock** — the compositor's session-lock surfaces are shown and interacted with in-game.
 - **X11 support** — X applications run through
   [xwayland-satellite](https://gitlab.freedesktop.org/xwayland-satellite/xwayland-satellite),
   forwarded as XWayland surfaces.